Taking a driving test in your own car

 The driving test costs the same whether you take the practical driving test in your instructor's car or your own.
 You must be at least 17 years old and have a valid provisional driving licence before booking your driving test.
 You must also have passed your theory test.

-So you've passed your theory test and decided to use your own car to take your driving test.
+So you've passed your theory test and decided to take your driving test in your own car.
 What now?
 You must ensure your car meets some safety and legal rules, or the DVSA will cancel your driving test, and you'll have to pay again to rebook.

 Are you ready to pass your driving test?
 Check out our comprehensive driving test centre guides to get everything you need to know about every test in England, Scotland and Wales.

-What are the rules on using your own car to take your driving test?
+What are the driving test car requirements when using your own car for driving tests?

 Tax